 Just allow for time to travel and walk to your vantage point, so you don't miss it.
 It might mean getting up a little earlier, but we'd recommend taking a warm flask of your favourite hot drink up a hill and watch from there.
 If you get a clear morning, the sight will be truly spectacular.

 It’s not just the sun rising that happens at a more palatable time.
 An earlier sunrise means the stars are more impressive long before midnight.
 As long as you’re relatively far from the bright city lights and there’s little cloud in the sky, you should be able to see some impressive constellations and stars.

 Technically, this isn’t a day out, but if you’re not lucky enough to live somewhere with the opportune conditions then you can drive to somewhere nearby.
 There’s also the moon to be impressed by at this time of year.
 October also has two full moons, the Harvest and Hunter’s moon, the latter of which can be blood orange.

 10. Rock pooling

-Our seaside is generally less populated once August has been and gone, so there’ll be quieter spots which are perfect for spotting wildlife.
-The creatures, including crabs, shrimp and fish, tend to prefer calmer, untroubled areas.
+Our seaside is generally less populated once August has been and gone, so there’ll be quieter spots that are perfect for spotting wildlife.
+The creatures, including crabs, shrimp, and fish, tend to prefer calmer, untroubled areas.

 September is the time of year when the sea is warmest, so if the temperature is mild, you can do it barefoot.
 Otherwise, we’d recommend a good pair of wellies and some waterproofs.
 Here are some more rock pooling tips and top places to go from Countryfile.